 - Do not touch or pick at your face!

 I say this one a lot.
 This applies to everyday skincare, but especially when we are talking about gym and fitness.
 The gym is full of sweat, debris, and bacteria.
 If you are touching a workout machine or weights and then touching your face, you are spreading bacteria to your skin.
 Try your best to create a habit of not touching your face during a workout.
-Once you finish, immediately wash your hands, and then cleanse your skin and/or apply your Clarifying Wipe to clean your skin.
+Once you finish, immediately wash your hands, and then cleanse your skin and/or apply your Daily Balancing Pad to clean your skin.

 - Calm Inflamed, Red Skin